rollounden/Backlinkz.io-Chrome-Extention/README.md

-# SEO Insights by Apex Marketing
+# On Page Assesment By Backlinz.io

 A Chrome extension that analyzes and displays key SEO metrics from any webpage, including meta tags, headings, links, images, social media tags, and local business information.